hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

 ### Impact of MRI-DLR

 Since its inception more than 50 years ago, MRI has been governed by a fundamental trade-off, described as the **MRI trade-off triangle**, among field strength, signal-to-noise ratio (SNR), spatial resolution, and scan time.
-This trade-off is dictated by MRI physics: improving one parameter necessarily comes at the expense of one or both of the others.
+This trade-off is dictated by MRI physics: improving one parameter necessarily comes at the expense of one or all of the others.

 <figure>
   <img src="/assets/proj/canon_1_dlr/MRTetrahedron3D.png" alt="MRI-DLR 1.5T vs. 3T" style="max-width: 100%; height: auto;">